 At this time, we do not require that you replace your coolant.
 However, if you have a "track only" bike, we strongly encourage you to consider this step.
 Regardless of water or coolant, take a moment to check all the hose clamps and other connectors involved in your cooling system to ensure they are tight.

 CAMERAS, GPS, Lap timers, etc. must have a HARD TETHER to the bike.
-This can be a bolt, safety wire, or zip tie.
+Helmet or Body mounted cameras are prohibited (by the tracks - not us).
+The hard tether to the bike can be a bolt, safety wire, or zip tie.
 SUCTION CUP, or STICKY TAPE does NOT QUALIFY.
 All items such as this must pass tech inspection.
 You will receive a special sticker at tech.
 If you don't have a sticker and attempt to go out with a camera, etc... you will be sent back to the pits.

 A bike that has been lowered cannot lean nearly as far as a stock motorcycle before hard parts make contact with the pavement.
 This creates a significant hazard for those who expect to ride at an intermediate or advanced pace.
 While we do allow lowered bikes, we strongly discourage bringing them to our track days, especially if you are a fast rider.
 It is possible to have a great time riding a lowered bike, as long as you ride at a more relaxed pace and are aware of the limits that a lowered bike presents.